elennick/retry4j/README.md

 ### What situations will the executor retry on?

-If the call returns false OR throws an expected exception (one specified to retry on by the config) AND and all retries have not yet been exhausted, the executor will delay and retry again.
+If the call does not return true OR throws an expected exception (one specified to retry on by the config) AND and all retries have not yet been exhausted, the executor will delay and retry again.

 ### What situations will the executor throw a CallFailureException?

-If the call returns false OR throws an expected exception AND all retries have been exhausted, the executor will throw a CallFailureException.
+If the call does not return true OR throws an expected exception AND all retries have been exhausted, the executor will throw a CallFailureException.

 ### What situations will the executor throw an UnexpectedCallFailureException